michhar/azureml-keras-yolov3-custom/README.md

     python azureml_driver.py

+IMPORTANT NOTE:  there is a 300 MB limit on the "project" folder.

 ## Use Model

 Download from Azure ML Workspace and the correct Experiment run outputs.

 ### Inference on an image

+Change directory into `project`.

 In addition to other arguments, use `--image`